All Together Now (Philippine TV series)

-All Together Now is a Philippine television situational comedy series broadcast by GMA Network.
+All Together Now is a Philippine television sitcom series broadcast by GMA Network.
 Directed by Al Quinn, it stars Christopher de Leon, Johnny Delgado, Edgar Mortiz and Pops Fernandez.
 It premiered on October 21, 2003 on the network's KiliTV line up.
 The series concluded on September 7, 2004 with a total of 47 episodes.
-It was replaced by Bahay Mo Ba 'To? in its timeslot.

 The series is streaming online on YouTube.